 Click on above gradient to display on profile.

 Mt.
-St. Helena as seen from the 3 mile mark on Ida Clayton Road
+St. Helena as seen from the three mile mark on Ida Clayton Road

 Aerial Drone sphere photo of pond, hillside vineyards and Mt.
 St. Helena.

-Drone photo from Hwy 128 and Ida Clayton Road.
+Drone footage from Highway 128 and Ida Clayton Road.

 This climb ranks #5 on the Sonoma-Napa-Lake Tri-County Top 25 list with Fiets Index of 4.65.
-The climb is very scenic, with, in our opinion, the best of Mount St Helena to be found anywhere in the North Bay.
+The Ida Clayton Road climb is very scenic, with what we believe to be the best of Mount St. Helena to be found anywhere in the North Bay.
 There are also extraordinary views of hillside vineyards along the middle of the climb as well as the gorgeous Knight’s Valley to the south.

 Start of climb.

-View back towards the Knights Valley about 2 miles up the climb.
+View back towards the Knights Valley about two miles up the climb.

-Aerial drone video from 3 mile mark of Ida Clayton Road.
+Aerial drone video from three mile mark of Ida Clayton Road.

-Roadway surface/Traffic: The roadway is in poor condition which is not a problem ascending, but be cautious on the descent as there are potholes, fast approaching steep sharp turns, gravel, sun/shade spots making visibility treacherous at certain times of the day.
+Roadway Surface and Traffic Report: The roadway is in poor condition which is not a problem ascending, but be cautious on the descent as there are potholes, fast approaching steep sharp turns, gravel, sun/shade spots making visibility treacherous at certain times of the day.
 Traffic over the entire climb is negligible.